data-mechanics/course-2016-fal-proj/emilygao_zzzbu/README.md

 Run earning.py,entertainment.py, hospital.py, restaurant.py and school.py. to retrieve.

-#After that:
+###After that:

-1.Run hospital_school_merge.py, it will transform the hospital and school date.(merge them).
+Run hospital_school_merge.py, it will transform the hospital and school date.(merge them).

-2.Run hospital_school_aggregate.py, it will aggregate the data, and list the number of school and hospital in each zipcode.
+Run hospital_school_aggregate.py, it will aggregate the data, and list the number of school and hospital in each zipcode.

-3.Run hospital_school_select.py, it will create a new data that that only have school and hospital with zipcode: 02215 and it print their information.
+Run hospital_school_select.py, it will create a new data that that only have school and hospital with zipcode: 02215 and it print their information.